mobie/mobie.github.io/specs/mobie_spec.md

 - `isExclusive`: Does this view replace the current viewer state (exclusive) or is it added to it (additive)?.
 - `sourceDisplays`: The display groups of this view.
 Contains a list with items:
 	- `imageDisplay`: Viewer state for a group of image sources.
 The fields `color`, `contrastLimits`, `name` and `sources` are required.
+		- `blendingMode`: The mode for blending multiple image sources.
 		- `color`: The color map.
 		- `contrastLimits`: The contrast limits.
 Contains a tuple of [number, number].
 		- `name`: